-YEC Members Share Lessons on How to Build Your Reputation
+YEC Members Share How To Boost Your Company's Reputation

 YEC members are experts in many fields.
 From technology to food innovation, they’ve started successful and forward-thinking companies across a variety of industries and gained first-hand knowledge of the challenges of starting and sustaining a business.
 This week, our members offer insight on how entrepreneurs can grow their reputation.

 In his latest Forbes article, YEC member Chris Ostoich shares his tips on how a startup leader can stand out and rise above the noise at South by Southwest, a bustling mecca for media personalities, movie stars and industry moguls.
 He writes, "It’s important to set realistic expectations.
 Focus on making a big impression with the people that matter most to your business, rather than with everyone at SXSW."

 Swapping out business cards just doesn't do it anymore at networking events.
 As an entrepreneur, it's important to know how to make connections and work a room of investors.
 "Networking is all about giving.
 If you give your time, sometimes your money, and mostly your complete attention to the people you interact with, you'll reap the rewards."
 In Brandon Stapper's Fast Company article, he shares a few other networking strategies he's found to work.